Key Takeaways:

 III.
 Community Hospitals

 Academic medical centers often lead AI adoption, but community hospitals are proving that big budgets aren’t required.
-Flagler Hospital in Florida has implemented an AI system for building pneumonia care pathways.
-The pathways reduce patients’ length of stay and lower their readmission rates.
+Flagler Hospital in Florida has implemented an AI system for building pneumonia care pathways that reduce patients’ length of stay and lower their readmission rates.

-examples prove the value of AI in healthcare comes from improving human expertise.
+These examples prove that the value of AI comes from improving human expertise.
 AI provides tools that extend what clinicians can do.
 It also lets them focus on the human aspects of care that machines can’t imitate.

 AI implementation in healthcare is no easy undertaking.
 Real-world deployment faces obstacles that can affect even the most promising projects.
 Leading healthcare organizations address these challenges head-on.